eyfel/ClipboardIncrementer/README.md

 Customize the script according to your specific requirements by adjusting the trigger key or modifying the incrementing logic within the script.

+## Trigger Event

+Pressing the `V` key triggers the script to increment the last number in the clipboard content by 1.
+As a result, when pasting with `Ctrl+V`, the incremented number will be pasted.

 ## Dependencies

 Ensure the following dependencies are installed in your Python environment: